The pain never truly faded away…

 It leaves a mark that can never be removed, from the body or the soul…

 Igstanpur, a port city that resided in the western peninsula of the Principality of Angshar, considered the “Pearl of Golden Kingdom”.
-The city was always busy, the streets filled with bazaars and marketplaces for the many travelling merchants from across the open seas.
+The city was always busy, the streets filled with bazaars and marketplaces for the many traveling merchants from across the open seas.
 Some of the merchants even hailed from the Almari continent, even fewer from the Burianos Archipelago, the vast majority were travelers from neighboring kingdoms or nations that made regular allegiances with the Angshar royal family.

-It was another day of commerce and trading, various merchant stalls were lined with everything from fruits from exotic lands, cuts of fresh meat, prepared foods, textiles and fabrics, pottery and jewelry.
+It was another day of commerce and trading, various merchant stalls were lined with everything from fruits to exotic lands, cuts of fresh meat, prepared foods, textiles and fabrics, pottery and jewelry.
 In the larger, more permanent shops, one could sometimes find a purveyor of harder to find objects, magical items or scrolls perhaps, or even things blacklisted by the Principality as taboo.
 Magic itself was heavily regulated within the city, inquisitors roamed the streets in armor and under cloth.

 Zeke wanted to avoid the inquisitors, he tugged the edges of the cloak tighter over his form.
 The dark brown cloak denoted a lean and tall figure beneath, the cowl was extended over his face.
 His face was not an issue, in fact with the exception of the eye patch over his right eye, he looked like any normal, young human male.
 Blonde hair and fair skin, his left eye was as emerald as the leaves from the exquisite royal gardens.
 A good omen, the nomads use to say.
-The young man arrived in Igstanpur several days ago to fulfill a work contract, the contractor unfortunately was rather difficult to locate it seemed.
-The only clue were some strands of fine red hair.
+The young man arrived in Igstanpur several days ago to fulfill a work contract, the contractor, unfortunately, was rather difficult to locate it seemed.
+The only clue was some strands of fine red hair.
 A rarity in this particular region, probably in the entire Zon continent.

-Some street-rats scampered past Zeke, he had nothing off value, so any pickpockets would have been sorely disappointed with him.
+Some street-rats scampered past Zeke, he had nothing of value so any pickpockets would have been sorely disappointed with him.
 At a glance, he managed to catch one of the children pilfer a ripened apple.
 No further than 3 feet, an inquisitor snatched the unsuspecting boy by the wrist and lifted him at least a foot from the ground.
 The boy ferociously struggled, but it was already too late.
 Another clad in armor appeared behind a corner, it was a setup to catch easy prey.

 None of my business, he thought to himself.
 I continued to walk past the inquisitors and left the boy to his fate.
 The boy’s cries and tears did not ease the departure from what many considered a daily occurrence.
 Sorry kid, tough luck.